Samaritan's Purse

 Samaritan's Purse is an evangelical Christian humanitarian aid organization that provides aid to people in physical need as a key part of its Christian missionary work.
 The organization's president is Franklin Graham, son of Christian evangelist Billy Graham.
 The name of the organization is derived from the New Testament Parable of the Good Samaritan.
-With international headquarters in Boone, North Carolina, the organization also maintains warehouse and aviation facilities in nearby North Wilkesboro and Greensboro, North Carolina.
+With international headquarters in Boone, United States, the organization also maintains warehouse and aviation facilities in nearby North Wilkesboro and Greensboro, North Carolina.

-The organization has been criticized for requiring volunteers to sign a controversial Statement of Faith which condemns homosexuality and same-sex marriage.
-The organization's board of directors, which includes his son, has also been criticized for the $661,000 yearly salary paid to Graham, which is 40–50% more than similar non-profit organizations.

 History

-Samaritan's Purse was founded in 1970 by Baptist pastor Robert Pierce (Bob), the founder of World Vision International, in Boone, North Carolina.
+Samaritan's Purse was founded in 1970 by Baptist pastor Robert Pierce, the founder of World Vision International, in Hollywood, California, and was relocated to Boone, North Carolina by Franklin Graham in 1980.

 Franklin Graham met Pierce in 1973, and they made several trips together to visit relief projects and missionary partners in Asia and elsewhere.
-Graham became president of Samaritan's Purse in 1979 following Pierce's death in 1978.
+Graham became president of Samaritan's Purse in 1979, following Pierce's death the prior year.

-By 2022, Samaritan's Purse had offices in the United States, Australia, Canada, Germany, Ireland, Japan Hong Kong, the Netherlands and the United Kingdom; the organization provides assistance in more than 100 countries.
+By 2022, Samaritan's Purse had offices in the United States, Australia, Canada, Germany, the United Kingdom and South Korea.
+Beyond the offices in those six countries, Samaritan’s Purse also has field offices in 15 countries as of August 2025.
+The organization provides assistance in more than 100 countries.
 It operates worldwide as Samaritan's Purse, Ippan Shadan Houjin in Japan and as the Emmanuel Group, a wholly owned aircraft title holding corporation formed in 2004.